farlee2121/MarkNotes/duck/2023-05-08-metadata-selection.md

 	- hmm. even with square brackets I think I still want the `.`, it just reads better.
 That also makes it easier ot support that style.
 I just have to trim the braces and see if it's a number

 Q: Should I let them set the root value?
+- I think I will for clobber, but not trySet

 Q: What should I do if they try to set a value with a non-complex value in the hierarchy?
 - i.e. `config { routes: ["", ""] }` but they try to set `config.routes.home`